 - Time management

 Review this comprehensive list that includes both hard and soft skills for each category.
-List of skills always need to put separately on a resume.
+A list of skills always needs to put separately on a resume.

 Active listening skills